jorigamy/jorigamy.github.io/README.md

 Are not you good at doing these things alone?
 Try **following the installation guide** on the [jorigamy wiki](https://github.com/jorigamy/jorigamy.github.io/wiki/Installation) and feel free to open a [new issue or request](https://github.com/jorigamy/jorigamy.github.io/issues) if you think is necessary.

-# Feature inside
+# Features inside

-You can configure many of the feature of the theme from config.yml file
+You can configure many of the feature of the theme from [`_config.yml`](https://github.com/jorigamy/jorigamy.github.io/blob/master/_config.yml) file

 What you can edit: